hungcaovu/Speech-Detection-with-an-Isolated-Word-Recognizer-using-HMM-and-GMM/Readme.md

             * DLL: external libs, DevExpress for GUI, log4net for logging, NAudio for takking sound from the mic and save to wav file.
             * Model: Objects for GUI
             * View: Application GUI
-        - Porting: Build and wrapper the DLL from c/c++ libs, so that the C# application could call C/C++ object through CRL DLL.
+        - Porting: Build and wrapper the DLL from c/c++ libs, so that the C# application could call C/C++ object through CLR DLL.

 Building: